 1. Incomplete information available at time of screening to determine eligibility (e.g. current lens brands worn, history from current eye care practitioner etc.) 2.
 Study procedures unable to be completed in time scheduled for visit; 3.
 Study products not available at the time of the screening visit; 4.
 A transient health condition which may affect the eye(s) (e.g. a common cold, active allergies, fatigue etc.) 5.
-The short term use of medications (e.g. antibiotics, antihistamines etc.) 6.
-Reassessment of baseline ocular conditions (e.g. corneal and/or conjunctival staining, scars etc.)
+The short-term use of medications (e.g. antibiotics, antihistamines etc.) 6.
+[REDACTED]